 |✔Integrated search functions, prioritization of tags||✘Creating shared notes with other OneNote users is only possible with OneDrive|

 |✔PDF files can be edited and commented on|

 |✔Create and send notes by email|

 |✔Choose between different cloud systems (iCloud Drive, Box, OneDrive, Dropbox)|

 Evernote: More features but more expensive

-Evernote can offer everything that Outline is missing: Thanks to suitable apps, the virtual notebook is completely functional on all platforms and can be used just as well on a smartphone or tablet as on an iPhone, iPad, BlackBerry, or on the web.
+Evernote can offer everything that Outline is missing: Thanks to suitable apps, the virtual notebook is completely functional on all platforms and can be used just as well as an app on a PC (Windows and macOS), smartphone or tablet (iOS and Android), or as a web app.
 When new features become available, they are available on all operating systems at the same time.
 Because of this, Evernote is one step ahead of its opponents and enjoys growing popularity as a OneNote alternative.

 With regards to clarity, text formatting, and multimedia, Evernote is comparable to Microsoft’s OneNote.
 With Evernote, you can also create as many notebooks as you want.
 Inside, you can collect your notes chronologically, like a folder.
 For every new note, you can assign keywords which you can use to re-find relevant notes.
 The keywords work the same way with inserted pictures, tables, PDFs, or Office documents.